-Nadia: I love it.
+The Pasta Queen: I love it.
 That’s my preference.
 When I’m watching something on TV or Netflix or whatever at the cinema, I’m looking for suspense, drama, plot twists, and I wanted to accentuate that part of myself, and I wanted everybody to know that that’s what I love the most.
 I love that about myself.
 I’m actually very flamboyant and loud, and obviously, I don’t go around flipping my hair at every turn.

 David: Right.
 Of course.

-Nadia: But in my mind, I dream in telenovelas.
+The Pasta Queen: But in my mind, I dream in telenovelas.

 David: That’s a great line.
 “I dream in telenovelas.”